 It was obvious he was going in.

-So and right now, I mean, let's be very frank about it.
+So, and right now, I mean, let's be very frank about it.

-Europe is not stepped up.
+Europe has not stepped up.

 They have fought valiantly.